pritunl/mongo-go-driver/data/uri-options/README.rst

 - ``description``: A string describing the test.
 - ``uri``: A string containing the URI to be parsed.
 - ``valid``: A boolean indicating if the URI should be considered valid.
-  This will always be true, as the Connection String spec tests the validity of the structure, but it's still included to make it easier to reuse the connection string spec test runners that drivers already have.
 - ``warning``: A boolean indicating whether URI parsing should emit a warning.
 - ``hosts``: Included for compatibility with the Connection String spec tests.
 This will always be ``~``.
 - ``auth``: Included for compatibility with the Connection String spec tests.
 This will always be ``~``.